The follow up to the acclaimed X Ray Audio.

 Hardback: £45 Signed, limited edition of 350 copies

-– Includes an exclusive risograph print and a 7″ flexidisc of original 1930s Soviet-era music taken “off the bone” (Hungarian jazz and a Russian ballad).
+– Includes an exclusive risograph print, taken from the book (above) and a 7″ flexidisc of original 1930s Soviet-era music taken “off the bone” (Hungarian jazz and a Russian ballad).

 “There were two types of culture… Official culture and underground culture.
 I was always for underground culture.”
 Rudy Fuchs, Bone cutter and collector